Filipinos from conflict-torn Israel back in PH

 endIndex:

-The group is composed of 26 Filipinos from Israel, three from Jordan, one from Palestine, and one from Qatar.
+The group is composed of 26 Filipinos from Israel, while three from Jordan, one from Palestine, and one from Qatar went home for other reasons.

 “We were asked to deplane and stay safely inside the terminal at Doha Hamad International Airport,” Cacdac said in a post on X past 3 a.m.
 (Manila time).